 Keep up with the kids

-No one wants to feel out of the loop when talking about mountain bikes.
-Use our short mountain biking slang dictionary to ensure you have your dope chat dialled before you attempt to shred the gnar.
+Use our mountain biking slang dictionary to ensure you have your dope chat dialled before you attempt to shred the gnar.
 YEEW!

 v.
 Leaping off the bike to avoid a more serious crash.
 Best done into a soft pile of leaves at the side of a trail.